leolee99/LD-Agent/README.md

 ### Dataset Preparation

 The datasets for event summary, persona extraction, response generation and MSC can be downloaded [here](https://drive.google.com/drive/folders/1ZyYYofzFWW2CxtW0XQZxMQtJ2EtroULX?usp=sharing).
 Please organize the dataset path as ```LD-Agent/dataset```.
+**Update**
+The relevant data for the Conversation Chronicles (CC) dataset mentioned in the paper has been updated.
+You can access it via the following link: [CC](https://drive.google.com/drive/folders/1N05vGwKDGXQ81wZeyGEIxhhLt40lhf49?usp=sharing).
+Similarly, place it under the ```LD-Agent/dataset``` path.

 ### Metric Preparation